 Children with hypocalcemia should receive calcium chloride 10% at the dose of 10 to 20 mg/kg and at a rate that is less than 100 mg/min.
 Children with normal iodized calcium levels while in shock should not receive calcium as this has been associated with increased mortality.

 During the early stage of fluid resuscitation of a child in shock, the initial bolus of 20 ml/kg isotonic saline should be repeated up to three times over the period of 15 minutes.
 If the child remains in shock after three bolus infusions, it is very likely that the child is hemorrhaging.

 In that case, whole blood or packed red blood cells might be indicated.
 Children who develop rales or acute hepatomegaly during the acute management of shock should be discontinued from fluid resuscitation therapy and inotropic therapy should be initiated.

 Children with cardiogenic shock should receive an initial bolus of 5 to 10 ml/kg of isotonic saline instead of the typical 20 ml/kg dose.
 Inotropic therapy should be initiated in this cohort of patients as early as possible.

-When septic shock is suspected, empirical antibiotic therapy should be initiated within the first hour of diagnosis of sepsis.
-Delayed antibiotics administration has been associated with increased mortality and multiorgan failure in children with septic shock.
+When septic shock is suspected, empirical antibiotic therapy should be initiated within the first hour of the diagnosis of sepsis.
+Delayed antibiotics administration has been associated with increased mortality and multi-organ failure in children with septic shock.
 Whenever possible, blood cultures should be obtained before initiating antibiotic therapy.